FreRare/ATCHA-infrastructure/README.md

 ## Bakcend

-This for now contains a terraform infrastructure to run the application and to be abel to monitor different metrics and logs.
+This for now contains a terraform infrastructure to run the application and to be able to monitor different metrics and logs.

 The infrastructure contains:
 - Prometheus (for system and API metrics collection)
 - Grafana (for great and stylish data visualization)
 - Graylog (for logging services)